tanoManzo/notes/notes.md

 1) all the cgs
 2) run linear reg on all those
-3) extracted the sign variable split positive and negative attitude
+3) extracted the significant variables and put all togethers as bar plot to check how many caregivers' attitude is split positive and negative attitude

 all of cgs